ezeeEric/autoembedder/README.md

 > [giraffe, opossum, chipmunk]  -> [[ 0.12, 0.22,...],[ 0.87, 0.78, ... ],[ 0.11, 0.094, ... ]]

-This mapping (eg weights & biases of the embedding layer) are usually learned together with the rest of the model in a supervised fashion.
-An advantage is, that the embedding is learned as part of the whole model on the complete feature set.
-The embedding hence reflects the best way of translating data for the task at hand.
+This mapping (eg. weights & biases of embedding layers) are usually learned together with the rest of the model in a supervised fashion.
+This has the advantage that the embedding is learned as part of the whole model on the complete feature set.
+The resulting embedding hence reflects the optimal way of translating data for a given oiptimisation target.

-The [Autoembedder Model](https://medium.com/kirey-group/autoembedder-training-embedding-layers-on-unsupervised-tasks-fc364c0f6eec) provides a way of training an embedding layer in an unsupervised fashion by using an Autoencoder as backend.
+The [Autoembedder Model](https://medium.com/kirey-group/autoembedder-training-embedding-layers-on-unsupervised-tasks-fc364c0f6eec) provides a way of training an embedding layer in an **unsupervised manner** by using an Autoencoder as backend.

 ### The Model